 The Melbourne Social Equity Institute commissioned the National Ageing Research Institute to conduct a scoping study reviewing the published literature on elder abuse with specific focus on intergenerational elder abuse, and the evidence supporting interventions to address this abuse.

 Elder Abuse Discussion Paper

 This discussion paper is based upon FMC Mediation and Counselling's (FMC) experience of providing front line response services to older people affected by elder abuse over the last three years.
 The paper considers the risk factors that FMC has observed amongst clients of its Respecting Elder service.
 Drawing upon its client experience and understanding of the current sector responses, FMC concludes with seven considerations.

 Bystanders in primary prevention programs: Advice for Elder Abuse Prevention Networks

 This paper summarises some recent literature on the role of bystanders in family violence primary prevention and the framing of messages about elder abuse to assist members of Elder Abuse Prevention Networks to design and plan activities.

-A guide produced by the Commonwealth Bank for over 50's to help protect against financial elder abuse.
+A guide available from the Australian Banking Association for over 50's to help protect against financial elder abuse.
 The guide explains the concept of elder financial abuse to consumers and emphasises why it is important to understand the risks and make sure the consumer is protected.
 Practical steps are outlined to assist in safeguarding individuals and their loved ones.